Red Sox beat AL East-leading Rays 4-3 in 11 to finish sweep | Federal News Network

 MARTINEZ MAGIC

 Martinez had an infield single in the first inning, giving him a hit in 21 of 22 games this season, including an active 11-game streak.
-The slugger joined Eddie Bressoud in 1964 as the only Red Sox players to have a hit in at least 21 of the team’s first 22 games.
-Martinez also swiped second for his 23rd stolen base in 944 career games.
+He then swiped second for his 23rd stolen base in 944 career games.

 UP NEXT